 Advice in case of fire was given as, 'If there is no smoke on the landing and stairwell, then try to get out.
-If there is smoke then stay in the apartment.'
-The fire doors give at least half an hour protection from fire, and the flats are well compartmentalized to help prevent it spreading.
+If there is smoke then stay in the apartmen with the front door shut.'
+The front door is a fire door.
+The edges expand in a fire to block smoke, and are designed to give at least half an hour protection from fire.
+The flats are well compartmentalized to help prevent fire spreading.